7RU7H/CTFs/HackTheBox/Retired-Machines/Granny/Granny-Writeup.md

 ![](stillsadnopage.png)
 Then reading that the only executables are html and txt...
 I concluding was too excited to read what did twice.
 So we need to then turn both into html pages.
 Therefore I must use the most second, after hackronomicon of Javascript that exists somewhere, most horrific and evil manual I know... the [PHP.net](https://www.php.net/manual/en/language.basic-syntax.phpmode.php)

 Bad characters abound as html and php use the same lexical operators for different operability.

+- Make a reverse shell executable html page.